 GRANT TAKLE – AFTER SHOCK – 20 July-14 Aug, 2020

 ‘This group of works is a response to Christchurch and its ongoing calamities.
 It draws from the psychological and sociological forces experienced in the aftermath of two of New Zealand’s most devastating disasters.
-The 2010 Christchurch earthquake and aftershocks followed by the mosque shootings by Brenton Tarrant on 15th March 2019.
+The 2010 Christchurch earthquake and aftershocks followed by the terrorist mosque shootings on 15th March 2019.

 The attempt to make sense of these calamities, to process the chaos and confusion, offered nothing in explanation, rationale or deed that proved satisfactory.
 The empathy experienced through this time of crises grew and enveloped those in the community and the rippling upheaval was experienced by the rest of New Zealand.

 It is in this space where art has the ability to encapsulate some of the issues and tensions exposed by such large and fundamentally life changing events.

 This exhibition is a conglomeration of imagery and symbolism developed in acknowledgement of the emotional trauma and change of those affected.
 These works deal with Christchurch’s recent history using iconography and repeated media chants framed in a discourse of cause and effect.